Maungawhau railway station: City Rail Link

-Auckland Transport (AT) changed their City Rail Link plans by removing the proposed Newton station and instead adding another platform at Mount Eden with a trench-styled layout similar to New Lynn railway station.
+Auckland Transport (AT) changed their City Rail Link (CRL) plans by removing the proposed Newton station and instead adding another platform at Mount Eden with a trench-styled layout similar to New Lynn railway station.
 The benefit, according to the Mayor of Auckland Len Brown, was a saving of NZD$150 million.
 AT chairman Lester Levy said that there had been concerted effort to optimise the design and reduce construction cost.
 "The change that has resulted from this focus will reduce cost by removing the very deep Newton station, which will also reduce construction disruption in upper Symonds St by 12 to 18 months.
 The improved design will connect passengers at Mt Eden Station to the CRL which previously bypassed them and improve operation reliability through the provision of a separated east-west junction so train lines won’t need to cross over each other."
 Levy said the changes also will result in an improved customer experience with the CRL platform at Mount Eden to be built in a trench similar to the New Lynn station, and be open to the sky, rather than deep underground as was the case for the proposed Newton station location.
 This open air location and the separated train junction will also lower operating costs.

 To allow the CRL to connect to the west toward Swanson and to the east toward Newmarket, Mount Eden station closed on 11 July 2020.
 The Western Line was realigned between Dominion Road and Mount Eden Prison, with consequent changes to overhead line and signalling systems.

 In October 2019, demolition of 30 buildings in the station vicinity commenced.
 This first of three phases of demolition was expected to be completed in March 2020.
-The new station is currently under construction and is due to open in 2026.
+The new station reopened in 2026.

-Bus transfers

-Maungawhau Station is serviced by Mt Eden road routes 25B, 25L, 27H, 27T, 27W, 64 and currently connects to New North rd route 22N, 22R, 24B and 24R.